Sweet Potato Black Bean Burger

 If you have a sweet potato, a can of black beans and some simple pantry staples, then you can make these burgers.
 I love how budget friendly and simple this recipe is, plus they taste amazing!
 If you can, I highly recommend making some simple Sriracha vegan mayo.
 The creamy, spicy sauce pairs perfectly with the sweet and smoky burgers.

-You will love these Easy Sweet Potato Black Bean Burgers.
-They are:
+I think you will love these Sweet Potato Black Bean Burgers.
+They’re: